Which style of yoga?

 Yin

-Eva, Ruth, and Eimear teach Yin classes.
+Eva, Eimear, Eilish, and Mia teach Yin classes.

 what yoga is